-- The enrollment plan reflects an understanding of the Nevada context - The enrollment plan, including annual growth, is reasonable and supported by a clear rationale - The enrollment plan addresses lotteries, weighted lotteries, enrollment preferences, student attrition and mandatory backfilling - The enrollment plan is aligned with the staffing plan and budget - Articulates aggressive plan for recruiting eligible students to the school and describes specific actionable steps for ensuring the school is fully enrolled - Includes outreach and recruitment strategies that demonstrates an understanding of the community likely to be served and is likely to allow the school to enroll sufficient numbers of students who are representative of either the surrounding zoned schools or a mission-specific educationally disadvantaged population - o Mailers sent to all households with children within a 2 mile radius of each facility - o Minimum 45 day notification period followed by 45 day enrollment period OR a combined 90 day notification and enrollment period - o Campaign leverages grassroots, data-driven outreach and recruitment strategies versus the internet, social media, or other passive tactics which disproportionately benefit more advantaged populations - Startup staffing plan and/or recruitment budget assumptions in budget narrative and the budget calculations align with recruitment expenses
+- The enrollment plan reflects an understanding of the Nevada context and the Authority's targets for serving a student body that is representative of zoned schools - The enrollment plan and targets, including annual growth, are reasonable and supported by a clear rationale and track record - The enrollment plan and calendar addresses lotteries, weighted lotteries, enrollment preferences, student attrition and mandatory backfilling - The enrollment plan is aligned with the staffing plan and budget - The organization has a strong track record at recruiting and retaining students by subgroup to ensure a population that remains reflective of the zoned schools - The re-enrollment plan and targets, including in-year and year-to-year metrics, are reasonable and supported by a clear rationale and track record - Articulates aggressive plan for recruiting eligible students to the school and describes specific actionable steps for ensuring the school is fully enrolled - Includes outreach and recruitment strategies that demonstrates an understanding of the community likely to be served and is likely to allow the school to enroll sufficient numbers of students who are representative of either the surrounding zoned schools or a mission-specific educationally disadvantaged population - o Mailers sent to all households with children within a 2 mile radius of each facility - Minimum 45 day notification period followed by 45 day enrollment period OR a combined 90 day notification and enrollment period - Campaign leverages grassroots, data-driven outreach and recruitment strategies versus the internet, social media, or other passive tactics which disproportionately benefit more advantaged populations - Recruitment budget assumptions in budget narrative and the budget calculations align with recruitment expenses - Schools proposing to open new elementary facilities with more than 400 students or more than 3 grade levels identify and discuss the specific elements of the school model and organizational track record detailed throughout the request that demonstrate that the proposed expansion model is designed to compensate for the known organizational and academic challenges which accompany serving larger student bodies and multiple grade levels in a start-up environment. - Schools proposing to add a new middle or high school facility with more than 200 newly enrolled students in sixth grade or above or more than 2 grades above fifth grade identify and discuss the specific elements of the school model and organizational track record detailed throughout the request that demonstrate that the proposed expansion model is designed to compensate for the known organizational and academic challenges which accompany serving larger student bodies and multiple grade levels in a start-up environment.

 Meets the Standard Approaches the Standard Does Not Meet the Standard

 Strengths of the Applicant's Response:

 Weaknesses of the Applicant's Response:

 Clarifying Questions:

-oming questions